-The domination number serves as a measure of success in distinguishing the classes \mathcal{X} and \mathcal{Y} from each other.
-In 1962, Ore [12] first used the name "domination number".
-Due to its many applications in such fields as computer networks, social sciences and computational complexity, there has been increasing interest in this topic.
-Haynes, Hedetniemi and Slater [6] provide a comprehensive discussion of domination in graphs, with more advanced topics covered in [7].
+In 1962, Ore first used the name "domination number" in his book [?].
+For its many applications in such fields as computer networks, social sciences, computational complexity, etc, there has been a rising interest in this area, with a lot of results obtained very recently.
+The book by Haynes, Hedetniemi and Slater provides a comprehensive discussion of domination in graphs [?].
+More advanced topics are covered in [?].